Ivo-Balbaert/The_Way_to_Mojo/book/6_Functions.md

 we get the error: use of uninitialized value 'a' because the transfer operator effectively destroys the variable a, so when the following print() function tries to use a, that variable isn’t initialized anymore.
 If you delete or comment out print(a), then it works fine.

+See also § 7.8 for an example with a struct.

 >Note: Currently (Aug 17 2023), Mojo always makes a copy when a function returns a value.